Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 # Installation:

 Download release file labelled 'MoSCL'; in MAS's 'Game' directory (calongside the "Mod_assets" folder and all the scripts for MAS), make sure there is a 'Submods' folder (Create if needed.)
 Unzip the 'MoSCL' file in this folder.
-The result should be that you have a folder labelled 'MoSCL' inside the 'Submods' folder.

-The end result is that your directory has a 'game' folder; in it a 'submods' folder; and then a folder containing the contents of this submod.
+The end result is that your directory has a 'game' folder; in it a 'submods' folder; and then a folder containing the contents of this submod labelled 'MoSCL.'

 Auto-updater version requires Booplicate's [Submod Updater Plugin](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin) otherwise you will encounter a error upon booting up the game.

 This submod was originally created with MAS version 12.8; earlier versions are not guarenteed to work with SCL.
+Do not downgrade this submod into earlier versions.